Svbongo/Sales-Dashboard/README.md

 ---

 ## 📂 Files in the Repository
-- `Sales_Data.xlsx` – The raw data used for analysis.
-- `Sales_Dashboard.xlsx` – The interactive Excel dashboard with pivot tables and charts.
+- `Sales_Dashboard.xlsx` – The interactive Excel dashboard with pivot tables and charts along with raw data and calculations.
 - `README.md` – Project documentation (this file).

 ---